 A Master Rain Gardener course is being offered in the fall at the Food Innovation Center.
 The next course will run on Monday nights from September 25 to October 23, 5:30 to 7:30 p.m.

-The first Kalamazoo area Master Rain Gardener course, co-hosted by the Kalamazoo River Watershed Council and Kalamazoo Nature Center in partnership with Kalamazoo Valley Community College and Kalamazoo Valley Museum, begins on March 21 at the Food Innovation Center on the campus of Kalamazoo Valley Community College, 224 E. Crosstown Parkway.
+The course is being co-hosted by the Kalamazoo River Watershed Council and Kalamazoo Nature Center in partnership with Kalamazoo Valley Community College and Kalamazoo Valley Museum.

 The term “rain garden” may be new to a lot of people.
 A rain garden mimics nature by letting rain water soak into the ground.
 It’s a garden bed planted in a shallow depression with plants specially adapted for dry and wet conditions.

 The hands-on course is focused on creating beautiful landscapes that protect the environment and improve property.
 Participants in the in-depth and in-person class will learn to create a living rain garden.
 The class will cover all phases, from locating and designing to planting and maintaining a beautiful and functional rain garden.

 October 2: Moving Dirt to Move Water & Site Selection Principles

 October 9: How To: Measuring, Planning, Digging, Sculpting